Dubai International Airport: Terminal 2

 Terminal 2, built in 1998, has an area of 47000 m2 and has a capacity of 10 million as of 2013, after several, decent reconstructions and a major expansion in 2012 which saw capacity double.
 It is used by over 50 airlines, mainly operating in the Persian Gulf region.
 Most flights operate to India, Saudi Arabia, Iran, Afghanistan and Pakistan.

-In June 2009, Terminal 2 became the hub of Air India Express and flydubai, and the terminal houses the airline's corporate head office.
+In June 2009, Terminal 2 became a hub for Air India Express and flydubai, and the terminal houses the airline's corporate head office.

 Terminal 2 has undergone a major refurbishment recently, extending check-in and boarding facilities, changing the interior and exterior décor, and offering more dining choices to passengers.
 Capacity was increased to allow for 10 million passengers, an increase of 5 million.

 The terminal has now increased the number of facilities available to passengers.
 Check-in counters have increased to 37.
 The boarding area is more spacious, with more natural light.
 Also, the new open boarding gates allow several flights to board simultaneously, improving passenger and aircraft movements.
 There are a total of 43 remote stands at the terminal.
 However, passengers cannot move between Terminal 2 to 1 or from 2 to 3 and vice versa inside the airport.
 They have to make use of Taxi services or public transport available outside.

 The Dubai duty-free shopping area covers 2400 m2 in departures and 540 m2 in arrivals.
 The 3600 m2 extension included a larger arrivals hall as well.

 Terminal 2 has no jetbridges and so passengers are bussed to the aircraft at gates F1-F12.